ksolaiman/PoliticalBiasCorpus/gold/README.md

 - Articles where one annotator **selected 'Center'** were 131/300.
 - Only documents with **two valid annotations** and agreement were included.
 - All annotations were conducted using a custom MTurk interface with pre-qualified workers.
+- OpenAI labels were generated using the **same constrained schema** as MTurk annotation task

 ---

 ## Licensing

 You may use this dataset for **non-commercial academic purposes**, with proper citation.
-If you build upon this work, please reference our upcoming paper and this repository.
+If you build upon this work, please reference our paper and this repository.

 ---